weinstein/website/_posts/2022-10-18-lego-clock.md

 ## Inspiration

-Growing up, my grandma had a wooden pendulum clock above her fireplace that now lives in my parents' living room, and the soft tick-tock that it makes is comforting and nostalgic.
+Growing up, my grandma had a wooden pendulum clock above her fireplace that now lives in my parents' living room.
+The soft tick-tock that it makes is comforting and nostalgic.

-After seeing some 3D print designs showcasing the basics of watch movements, I became curious.
-Is it possible to 3D print a clock?
+After seeing some 3D print designs showcasing basic watch movements, I became curious: is it possible to 3D print a clock?
 But consumer 3D printers may not have enough resolution, and the required tolerances seem well beyond their capabilities.

 What about DIYing one out of Lego?
 Can one be built that:
 * is a practical time-keeping device